The computational landscape of general physical theories: Results

+A transformation, with input type $X$ and output type $Y$, is a linear map from $V_X$ to $V_Y$.
+Given a composite system of type $XY$, the parallel action of transformation $T_X$ on the type $X$ subsystem, and transformation $T_Y$ on the type $Y$ subsystem, is given by a transformation $T_{XY} = T_X\otimes T_Y$.
+An effect on a system of type $X$ is a linear map from $V_X$ to the real numbers, i.e., an effect is an element of the dual space.
+Consider a composite system of type $XY$, and suppose that local measurements are performed.
+If a particular outcome of the measurement on the type $X$ subsystem corresponds to an effect $_X(e|$, and a particular outcome of the measurement on the $Y$ subsystem corresponds to an effect $_Y(e|$, then the joint outcome corresponds to an effect $_{XY}(e| = _X(e| \otimes _Y(e|$.

+Given a closed circuit, the joint probability for observing a particular collection of final pointer positions is given by contracting the various tensors to produce a real number.
+For example, consider an experiment corresponding to the closed circuit of Fig.~\ref{circuitfigure}.
+Reading from left to right: systems of types $A$ and $C$ are prepared; there is a transformation of the $A$ system into a system of type $B$; this is followed by a joint transformation of the $B$ and $C$ systems into systems of types $D$ and $E$; finally, a joint measurement is performed.
+The particular outcome of the experiment shown in Fig.~\ref{circuitfigure} corresponds to the pointers attaining positions $r_1, \ldots, r_5$.
+The theory assigns a probability to this outcome, given by:

+where $\circ$ denotes the action of a linear map on a vector, and $I$ is the identity operator on $V_C$.

-One can define a notion of \emph{causality} for theories in the framework: the probabilities of present experiments are independent of future measurement choices \cite{Pavia1}.
-This requirement is equivalent to the existence of a unique deterministic effect (meaning that the device it corresponds to only has one possible outcome) for each system, denoted $_B(u|$ \cite{Pavia1}, such that ${\sum_e {_B(e|} = {_B(u|}}$, where the sum is over all outcomes of a particular measurement, and $_B (u|s)_B \leq 1$ for all states.
-Note however, that consistent theories can be constructed which have more than one deterministic effect and which violate causality \cite{acausal}.
+One can define a notion of \emph{causality} for theories in this framework: the probabilities of present experiments are independent of future measurement choices.
+It is shown in Ref.~\cite{Pavia1} that this requirement is equivalent to the existence of a unique deterministic effect for each type of system, denoted $_X(u|$, such that the following holds.
+First, for each measurement device, ${\sum_e {_X(e|} = {_X(u|}}$, where the sum is over the effects corresponding to outcomes of the device.
+Second, the norm of a state $|s)_X$ is given by $_X (u|s)_X$, and all states satisfy $_X (u|s)_X \leq 1$.
+Third, given a device with both input and output ports, the sum over the transformations corresponding to each pointer position must be a linear map that preserves the norm of the state.
+Note that consistent theories can be constructed with more than one deterministic effect, hence which violate causality \cite{acausal}.

-In this work we assume that the vector space arising from the composite of multiple systems corresponds to the tensor product of vector spaces of the component systems.
-That is, $\bold{V_{AB}}=\bold{V_A}\otimes\bold{V_B}$.
-This requirement is implied by the principle of \emph{tomographic locality} \cite{Barrett-2007, Pavia1}, which says that multipartite states can be uniquely specified by the results of local measurements on each component system.
-In particular, this implies that the matrix representation of a transformation corresponding to simultaneously acting with transformation $T_A$ on subsystem $A$ of composite system $AB$ and transformation $T_B$ on subsystem $B$ is given by $T_A\otimes T_B$, where $\otimes$ is the vector space tensor product.